DigarSingh/IEEE-Website/README.md

 When deploying to Vercel, make sure to:

-1. Use the `build:vercel` script as your build command
+1. Use the root directory of your repository (where the vercel.json file is located)
-2. Set the `outputDirectory` to `frontend/.next`
-3. Configure these environment variables (directly in the Vercel dashboard, not as secrets):
+2. Configure these environment variables in the Vercel dashboard under "Settings" > "Environment Variables":
    - `MONGODB_URI`: Your MongoDB connection string (e.g., `mongodb+srv://username:password@cluster.mongodb.net/database?retryWrites=true&w=majority`)
    - `JWT_SECRET`: Your authentication secret key (e.g., `your-strong-secret-key-here`)

+> **Important**:
+>
-> **Important**: Add environment variables directly in the Vercel project settings under "Environment Variables" section, not as referenced secrets.
+> - Add environment variables directly in the Vercel project settings, not as referenced secrets with @ prefix
+> - If the build fails with "No such file or directory: frontend", make sure your repository structure includes the frontend folder at the root level

 ## ✍️ License